How does a health savings account affect my taxes?

 HSAs may seem too good to be true.
 The problem is, not everyone has the right type of health care plan to qualify.
 You must have an eligible high-deductible health plan (HDHP) to contribute to your HSA, and once you apply for Medicare at 65, you will no longer be eligible to contribute.

 You may score lower monthly insurance premiums with a high-deductible health plan.
-But your deductible will be higher than other plans—at least $1,400 for individuals and $2,800 for family coverage in 2020.
+But your deductible will be higher than other plans—at least $1,400 for individuals and $2,800 for family coverage in 2020 and 2021.

 HSAs offer the opportunity to save money for healthcare expenses in retirement.
 The low annual contribution limit could make it difficult to build a large nest egg, which is why it shouldn’t be your only retirement account.
 For the 2020 tax year, the annual HSA contribution limits are $3,550 for an eligible individual and $7,100 for a family.
+For the 2021 tax year, the annual HSA contribution limits are $3,600 for an individuals and $7,200 for families.
 There's also a $1,000 catch-up contribution for folks 55 and older.

 Instead, consider it like an individual retirement account (IRA).
 These plans also have lower contribution limits, but may still be an excellent supplement in retirement.
 You should talk to your financial advisor for in-depth retirement planning advice.